 Do Whitening Strips Actually Work?

 Whitening strips are among the most popular health and beauty products in Highlands Ranch.
 Brightening up your pearly whites is a great way to give your smile a boost, and with all the over-the-counter options, there’s no reason not to pick one up and try it out.
-Drs.
-Twiss and Baller wants you to be informed about every aspect of dental health, so here’s a guide to which whitening options can give your teeth a bright new shine.
+Dr. Twiss wants you to be informed about every aspect of dental health, so here’s a guide to which whitening options can give your teeth a bright new shine.

 Teeth Whitening: The Basics